Slip and fall accidents are common.

 If landowners refuse to address hazards in a timely fashion, or if they fail to post warning signs in a timely fashion, then they can be held accountable for your damages.

 Of course, the defendant will work hard to try to prove that they did not have sufficient time to learn about the accident or to address it.

 They’ll also be trying to prove you were at least a little at-fault for your own accident, or that you failed to mitigate your own damages.
 If they can do this successfully then they can vastly reduce the amount of money their insurance company will have to pay.

 Their insurance contract usually requires them to fight you as hard as possible.
 In addition, they don’t want to be held liable for funds above and beyond what their insurance policy limits will cover.
 You can expect insurance companies to play hardball.

 What you do immediately after your slip-and-fall can have a huge impact on how your case plays out.
 Here’s what you can do to maximize the value of your case.

 - Get the names, numbers, and contact details for all witnesses.

 - Take a photo of the hazards, the area, and the presence or absence of any warning signs.

 - Take a photo of the shoes you were wearing.

-- Say as little as possible.
-Avoid statements like “I’m fine,” or “that was clumsy of me.”
+- Report your accident to the property owner, but stick to the facts.
+Avoid statements like “I’m fine” or “that was clumsy of me.”
 These statements can be used against you later.